typelevel/doobie/modules/docs/src/main/tut/03-Connecting.md

 ### Diving Deeper

-*You do not need to know this, but if you're a scalaz user you might find it helpful.*
+*You do not need to know this, but if you're a cats user you might find it helpful.*

 All of the **doobie** monads are implemented via `Free` and have no operational semantics; we can only "run" a **doobie** program by transforming `FooIO` (for some carrier type `java.sql.Foo`) to a monad that actually has some meaning.